Faster-Than-Light Solitons in 1 + 1 Dimensions: Introduction

 The organization of this paper is as follows: In Section \ref{sec2}, we will introduce a standard nonlinear KG system with an unstable FTL solitary wave solution.
-In Section \ref{sec3}, an extended KG will be introduced with an energetically stable zero-energy soliton solution at FTL speeds.
-In section 4, another system will be introduced, which leads to a stable nonzero-energy soliton solution at FTL speeds.
+In Section \ref{sec3}, zero energy solitary wave solutions are introduced first, then an extended KG will be introduced with an energetically stable zero-energy soliton solution at FTL speeds.
+In section 4, by combining these two models, we will introduce a new system that leads to a stable FTL solitary wave solution with nonzero-energy.
 The last section is devoted to summary and conclusion.